top of page

-So you've started this obsession known as Woodturning and after buying a Lathe and Hand Tools you are chomping at the bit to get turning.
+So you've started this obsession known as Woodturning and after buying a Lathe and Hand Tools you are chomping at the bit to get Turning.
 Problem is that you've very little wood to work with and what you get is expensive or hard to get.
 You then read an article or watch a video where someone tells you that you can cut and dry your own wood for a lot less money and time.
 Easy and no fuss!
 Well, it's not exactly that simple and you have a bit of work ahead of you before you can do this correctly.

 Make your Own DIY Wood Drying Kiln